Optical fiber: Mechanisms of attenuation

 Experimental attenuation curve of low loss multimode silica and ZBLAN fiber.
-Black triangle points and gray arrows illustrate a four order of magnitude reduction in the attenuation of silica optical fibers over four decades from ~1000 dB/km in 1965 to ~0.17 dB/km in 2005.
+Black triangle points and gray arrows illustrate a four-order-of-magnitude reduction in the attenuation of silica optical fibers over four decades from ~1000 dB/km in 1965 to ~0.17 dB/km in 2005.

 Experimentally measured spectral attenuation of silica core optical fiber.
 Minimum attenuation is 0.1400 dB/km at 1560 nm wavelength.

 Attenuation in fiber optics, also known as transmission loss, is the reduction in the intensity of the light signal as it travels through the transmission medium.
 Attenuation coefficients in fiber optics are usually expressed in units of dB/km.
 The medium is usually a fiber of silica glass (Note: For applications requiring spectral wavelengths, especially in the mid-infrared wavelengths (~ 2–7 μm), a better alternative is represented by fluoride glasses such as ZBLAN and InF_{3}.) that confines the incident light beam within.
 Attenuation is an important factor limiting the transmission of a digital signal across large distances.
 Thus, much research has gone into both limiting the attenuation and maximizing the amplification of the optical signal.
 The four orders of magnitude reduction in the attenuation of silica optical fibers over four decades was the result of constant improvement of manufacturing processes, raw material purity, preform, and fiber designs, which allowed for these fibers to approach the theoretical lower limit of attenuation.

 Single-mode optical fibers can be made with extremely low loss.
 Corning's Vascade® EX2500 fiber, a low loss single-mode fiber for telecommunications wavelengths, has a nominal attenuation of 0.148 dB/km at 1550 nm.
 A 10 km length of such fiber transmits nearly 71% of optical energy at 1550 nm.

 Attenuation in optical fiber is caused primarily by both scattering and absorption.
 In fibers based on fluoride glasses such as ZBLAN, minimum attenuation is limited by impurity absorption.
-Vast majority of optical fibers are based on silica glass, where impurity absorption is negligible.
-In silica fibers attenuation is determined by intrinsic mechanisms: Rayleigh scattering in the glasses through which the light is propagating, and infrared absorption in the same glasses.
+The vast majority of optical fibers are based on silica glass, where impurity absorption is negligible.
+In silica fibers attenuation is determined by intrinsic mechanisms: Rayleigh scattering and infrared absorption in the glasses through which the light is propagating.
 Absorption in silica increases steeply at wavelengths above 1570 nm.
 At wavelengths most useful for telecommunications, Rayleigh scattering is the dominant loss mechanism.
 At 1550 nm attenuation components for a record low loss fiber are given as follows: Rayleigh scattering loss: 0.1200 dB/km, infrared absorption loss: 0.0150 dB/km, impurity absorption loss: 0.0047 dB/km, waveguide imperfection loss: 0.0010 dB/km.